Semen Detection Test

 Once you have placed your order we will send forms by email.
 The form must be printed, completed and returned to us with your sample.
 Please Contact Us for a quote if you would like to test more than one sample.

 We can also send the registration and consent forms by post for a small additional fee.
-Please select this option during checkout if required.
+Please request this option when ordering, if required.

 How Does the Laboratory Test the Sample?